 History of Vancouver Lake

 Vancouver Lake has always captured the imagination of the people of Clark County.
 It is believed to have been part of the old course of the Columbia River and lies northwest of the City of Vancouver.
-The lake is large at approximately 2,600 acres and shallow with eight miles of shoreline.
+The lake is large at approximately 2,500 acres, relatively shallow, with eight miles of shoreline.

 Historically, the lake was connected to the Columbia River and degradation of water quality began shortly after flood control structures for the Columbia River were constructed, which severed the connection.
 In 1983 that connection was mimicked by a constructed “flushing channel” built on the lake’s west side to bring cooler, cleaner Columbia River water into the lake.
 Learn more here!